 MSD is using a web-based portal for accepting and evaluating bid proposals digitally at http://louisvillemsd.bonfirehub.com/portal for this Invitation to Bid.
 Documents may be uploaded at any time during the open period indicated for each proposal.

-Description and location of Project: This project includes different drainage projects throughout Jefferson County.
-All work shall be done in accordance with MSD’s Standard Specifications.
+Description and location of Project: Removal and replacement of the failed concrete wall located next to 254 Derby Ave.
+All work shall be done in accordance to MSD’s Standard Specifications.

 There will be no pre-bid meeting held for this project.